mhcurylo/ts-fp-training/tsfp.md

 ---

-# Interfaces for algebric data structures
+# Interfaces for algebraic data structures

 - look at the algebraic interface